kataras/build-a-better-web-together/static-files.md

     iris.Listen(":8080")
 }
 ```

-The previous example is almost identical with
+The previous example is almost identical with:

 ```go
 StaticServe(systemPath string, requestPath ...string)